 Forecast market expectations

-To plan effectively you will need to estimate potential sales with some reliability.
-Most businesses don't have firm sales or service figures.
-However, they can forecast sales based on historical information, market trends and/or established orders.
+To plan effectively, you will need to estimate potential sales with some reliability.
+Most businesses don't have firm numbers on future sales.
+However, you can forecast sales based on historical information, market trends and/or established orders.

-Reliable inventory levels feeding the pipeline has to be established and a sound inventory system should be in place.
+Reliable inventory levels feeding the pipeline have to be established and a sound inventory system should be in place.